rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 To make an API call, we're simply using the `@pnp/sp` package ( the documentation for <ins><a target="_blank" href="https://pnp.github.io/pnpjs/sp/lists/">PnPJS accessing lists is pretty good.)</a></ins>

-There are a couple ways to approach the initial setup of the PnPJS package - but here I'm using the `sp.setup()` one-time call in my App `componentDidMount`- it could similarly be done in a Nav component.
+There are a couple of ways to approach the initial setup of the PnPJS package - but here I'm using the `sp.setup()` one-time call in my App `componentDidMount`- it could similarly be done in a Nav component.

 ```js
 let hostStr = "";